ariatemplates/editors-tools/ultimate-poc/resources/app/README.md

 * protocol handled: HTTP
 * request type: POST
 * route/response pair: using only one GUID introduces already a high level of collision avoidance, but using a pair of that is even FAR higher

+### Shutdown

+You can shutdown the server - that makes it exit, the process will be destroyed -  by sending a GET request to the route `/shutdown`.

+### RPC

+`/rpc` is the entry point for RPC requests. __This is a standard route provided by the server library__.

+The RPC request are handled by an external module, in the standard library, please refer to its own documentation.

+For quick reminder, __as the time of writing__, RPC is made through a POST HTTP request, with `application/json` content type, sending JSON formatted data with the following properties:

+* `module`: the name of the module to call, this module being registered by the RPC manager
+* `method`: the name of the member of the module to access; `method` is an historical name, actually you can both access properties values and call methods (but you can't get the value of a function, but this doesn't make sense in this context)
+* `arguments`: a JSON object; this forces to name arguments, and avoids the confusion by making a choice on the convention (versus array, even defining an array with a single item being an object is still possible)

+#### Modules

+The modules registered against the RPC manager are all the modes.
+Please refer to the respective documentation in the `node_modules/modes` subfolder for more information.

+In the future we might imagine a single mode manager being created, in which case we register only this module (making the `module` property in the RPC request potentially useless).

 ### Info